MosRat/MixTex-rs-GUI/README.md

 ![img.png](docs/img/img.png)
 ## Platform

-**No tests on Linux and Mac yet**, I only have Windows.Release of other system is created by github actions.
+**No tests on Linux and Mac yet**

+I only have Windows PC.
+Release of other systems is auto created by github actions.